StudioEtrange/tango/README.md

-### Conception design note on router order and HTTPS Redirection
+### Conception design note on router order and HTTPS Redirection (tango internal mechanisms)

 * To make the system of HTTPS redirection fully customisable, we use the priority rules of traefik.
 Each service that need to have an HTTPS redirection use it